mukulb22-gh/python-stuff/OOPS/README.md

     Restricting direct access to some of an object's components (typically its internal data/attributes).
 Access to this data is usually controlled through public methods (like getters and setters or other methods that use the data).

+# 5. Polymorphism in python language.
+#### Filename : polymorphism.py

+    Polymorphism word come through combine two words `Poly` means `many` and `morphism` means `form`.
+    It allows objects of different classes to respond to the same method call in their own specific way.
+    If parent class method is overridden by child class method with different business logic, the base class method is a polymorphic method.

+    Four ways of polymorphism:-
+    1. Duck Typing
+    2. Operator Overloading
+    3. Method Overloading
+    4. Method Overriding